Asynchronous Signal Passing for Tile Self-Assembly: Fuel Efficient Computation and Efficient Assembly of Shapes: STAM Notation and Model

 As an overview, tiles in the STAM pass \emph{signals} to neighboring tiles simply by activating glues which can bind with glues on adjacent edges of neighboring tiles.
 The information content of a signal is dependent upon the transition function of the receiving tile, that is, by what glue actions the receiving tile initiates upon the binding of its glue.
 By subsequently activating and deactivating its own glues, the receiving tile can propagate the signal to any of its neighbors.
 Solely by utilizing the mechanism of glue activation and deactivation initiated and carried out on individual tiles but chained together through series of glue bindings, a global network which is capable of passing information across entire assemblies (and also of allowing them to selectively enable sites for further growth or to discard arbitrary portions of the assembly), is created.
 However, an important restriction is the ``fire once'' nature of the signals, meaning that each glue can only transition to any given state once, and therefore the number of signals which a tile can process is a constant dependent upon the definition of the tile type.

 The STAM, as formulated, is intended to provide a model based on experimentally plausible mechanisms for glue activation and deactivation, but to abstract them in a manner which is implementation independent.
 Therefore, no assumptions are made about the speed or ordering of the completion of signaling events (i.e. the execution of the transition functions which activate and deactivate glues and thus communicate with other tiles via binding events).
 This provides a highly asynchronous framework in which care must be made to guarantee desired results, but which then provides robust behavior independent of the actual parameters realized by a physical system.
-Furthermore, while the model allows for the placement of an arbitrary number of glues on each tile side and for each of them to signal an arbitrary number of glues on the same tile, this is obviously (currently quite) limited in reality.
-Therefore, each system can be defined to take into account a desired threshold for each of those parameters, not exceeding it for any given tile type, and we have also defined the notion of \emph{signal complexity} (see Section~\ref{sec:metrics}) to capture the maximum complexity of any tile in a given tile set.
+Furthermore, while the model allows for the placement of an arbitrary number of glues on each tile side and for each of them to signal an arbitrary number of glues on the same tile, this would obviously be limited in physical implementations.
+Therefore, each system can be defined to take into account a desired threshold for each of those parameters, not exceeding it for any given tile type, and we have also defined the notion of \emph{signal complexity}, as the maximum number of glues on any side of any tile in a given set, to capture the complexity of a tile set.